-The Eni FIM Superbike World Championship, USA Round features riders, teams and manufacturers racing high-performance bikes very similar to the ones right off the showroom floor.
+The eni FIM Superbike World Championship, GEICO Motorcycle U.S. Round features riders, teams and manufacturers racing high-performance bikes very similar to the ones right off the showroom floor.

 There is plenty of nail-biting racing to enjoy with two races during the weekend.
 This is the one chance to see these international riders, as it is the series’ only visit to the United States.
 Approximately 25 riders line up on the starting grid, making for an entertaining field and hard-fought battle for the lead at every turn.